Adding Risks and Issues to an Active Project in TeamDynamix

 1. Select 'New Risk': Within the 'Risks' section, select the 'New Risk' button.

 2. Fill in the Risk Details: Provide information about the risk, such as its title, description, and the probability of it occurring.
 Also, indicate the impact it would have on the project if it does occur.
+See the definitions below to explain the different Risk Statuses.

 3. Assign the Risk: If appropriate, assign the risk to a project member who will be responsible for managing it.